 And as I mentioned, serviceability with utilities is another big one.
 Sometimes annexations are a hundred percent voluntary, sometimes they’re not.
 Per code, you could do up to an 80/20 where 80% of the property is voluntary and 20% of the property is not.
 In many instances, we’ll see cities use a piece of property to force another property into the city, to clean up their boundaries and corporate limits.
 And, that’s really what the city development board wants to see anyways.
 So that’s always a big step and that can take three to four months sometimes.
 So if you’ve got to do that, that’s something you have to factor into it.

-Whenever somebody walks in the door or gives us a call on something, we’re pretty quick to pull a basemap, an aerial with LiDAR topography, and a boundary survey and we typically do that for free.
-We make a couple calls to the city if the client’s okay with that.
+Whenever somebody walks in the door or gives us a call on something, we’re pretty quick to pull a base map, an aerial with LiDAR topography, and a boundary survey and we typically do that for free.
+We make a couple of calls to the city if the client’s okay with that.
 We can find out about utilities and zoning pretty darn quick.
-That gives us the opportunity to warn them if there are shortcomings and again, that goes back to getting that due diligence.
+That allows us to warn them if there are shortcomings and again, that goes back to getting that due diligence.
 We have very, very few clients that are going to buy something and close on it and then come talk to us, because of that exact situation you just described.
-I think people have been burned over the years and anymore almost everybody, they get that due diligence time to go through this process and make sure that they’ve got all their ducks in a row.
+I think people have been burned over the years and anymore almost everybody, get that due diligence time to go through this process and make sure that they’ve got all their ducks in a row.